Supercoder-Frankie/Internship-in-Inspur/README.md

 # Internship-in-Inspur
-I summarized the knowledge I learned and the projects I participated in Inspur internship
+Welcome!
+I summarized the knowledge I learned, the projects I participated as well as some stuff in Inspur internship